trenskow/express-addons/README.md

 # Introduction

-This is a small package for doing some extensions on express.js 4.
+This is a small package for doing some addons on express.js 4.

 # Async Routes